dbatbold/beep/README.md

  Octave:
  HL     - switch to left hand keys
  HR     - switch to right hand keys
+ HF     - switch to far right keys (last octave)

+ Tempo:
+ T#     - where # is 0-9, default is 4

  Clef:
  CB     - G and F clef partition (Base).
 If line ends